dueckes/bliki/architecture_styles.md

 ## Microservices
 Many small artefacts deployed as separate physical components with no insinuation as to their quality.

-This pattern is similar to Service Orientated Architecture and suffers from the same distribution consequences, but is distinguished by a focus on the following benefits:
+This style is similar to Service Orientated Architecture and suffers from the same distribution consequences, but is distinguished by a focus on the following benefits:
 - Making things small enough to be quickly replaceable.
 - Allowing each service to use a language and tools most suited to its problem space.
 - Services are modifiable and deployable fast because their scope is heavily limited.